About Interstate Power Station Springfield Illinois

 - Disturbed asbestos-containing pipe insulation when cutting, rerouting, or repairing steam lines

-- Scraped asbestos-containing gaskets from pipe flanges — a task that releases respirable fibers — using products allegedly manufactured by Garlock Sealing Technologies and Armstrong World Industries
+- Scraped asbestos-containing gaskets from pipe flanges — a task that releases respirable fibers — using products allegedly manufactured by gaskets and packing and

 - Installed or removed asbestos-containing rope packing from valve stems and pump seals